xieyuheng/inner/source/_posts/person/vladimir-voevodsky/how-i-became-interested-in-foundations-of-mathematics.md

 ------

-The proof That I found depend on another conjecture.
+The proof that I found depend on another conjecture.
 That conjecture was in itself very cool and connected two areas of mathematics which were at that time very far apart.